Lapsing permit – Family reunification or asylum (the Immigration Service)

 If you keep a residence in Denmark there are rules for how long you may leave the country without losing your residence permit.

-- If you have resided legally in Denmark for less than 2 years, you may leave Denmark for a maximum of 6 months in a row.
+If you have residence permit in Denmark with the possibility of permanent residence and you have resided legally in Denmark for less than 2 years, you may leave Denmark for a maximum of 6 months in a row.

-- If you have resided legally in Denmark for more than 2 years with a view to permanent residence, you may leave Denmark for a maximum of 12 months in a row.
+If you have residence permit in Denmark with the possibility of permanent residence and you have resided legally in Denmark for more than 2 years with a view to permanent residence, you may leave Denmark for a maximum of 12 months in a row.

 If you do not return to Denmark within 6 or 12 months, your residence permit will automatically lapse.